G Data Antivirus Review 2023: How Does It Perform?

 You can alternate between the program's different features using the navigation bar at the top of the dashboard's interface.

-Manual scans with plenty of room for customization
+Manual scans with plenty of customization options

-It's possible to automate and schedule user-defined scans.
+Automate and schedule user-defined scans.

 Real-time protection for a comprehensive defense